Hyperkahler implosion and Nahm's equations: Symplectic Implosion and the `Baby Nahm Equation'

 \section{Symplectic Implosion and the `Baby Nahm Equation'}

-In this section we (at least in part) develop a gauge-theoretic description of symplectic implosion inspired by Bielawski's discussion of the so-called `Baby Nahm Equation' in \cite{Bielawski:2007}.
+In this section we develop a gauge-theoretic description of symplectic implosion inspired by Bielawski's discussion of the so-called `Baby Nahm Equation' in \cite{Bielawski:2007}.
 Let $K$ be a compact Lie group as before with Lie algebra $\kf$ and fix a invariant inner product on $\kf$.
 Let $\mathcal I \subset \R$ be an interval.
 For a pair of $C^1$ functions $(T_0,T_1): \mathcal I\to \kf$ the \emph{Baby Nahm equation} is given by